As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

-This is why I recommend hiking as your primary cardio training unless you live in the flatlands like me in Texas.
-Then like me, you should look to supplement with at least a high incline treadmill (15% inclines) and a stair climber for more vertical work.
+I recommend hiking as your primary cardio training unless you live in the flatlands like me in Texas.
+Then like me, you should look to supplement with at least a high-incline treadmill (15% inclines) and a stair climber for more vertical work.

 As for the treadmill, you can also work on a low incline to work on sheer endurance work and try to work yourself up to 12-20 miles per day as this will set you up to annihilate a trail with built fitness prior.